 Sahai Burrowes teaches Health Policy and Management, Global Health Economics, and Global Health Policy.

-Professor Burrowes’s research interests include: the politics of global health policy making, particularly with regards to task-shifting and reproductive health policies; the sub-national distribution of development assistance for health; and the impact of non-state service providers on state capacity in sub-Saharan Africa.
+Professor Burrowes’s research interests include: the politics of global health policy making, particularly with regards to task-shifting and reproductive health policies; mid- and community-level providers and quality of care for reproductive health care services; the sub-national distribution of development assistance for health; and the impact of non-state service providers on state capacity in sub-Saharan Africa.